 Having said that, let us look at what you should expect during interviews for graduate trainee/internship roles in various civil engineering companies.

 There are some companies that are mainly builders/contractors and rarely do designs.
-Interviews with such companies are usually not focused on designs and theory of structures but on site practices.
+Interviews for civil engineering jobs with such companies are usually not focused on designs and theory of structures but on site practices.
 You might be asked questions like:

 How do you set out a building?